jsiek/abstract-binding-trees/README.md

 bindings from around a term, and so the remaining variables in the term become closer to their bindings.

-The next two examples involves variables and application.
+The next example involves variables and application.

     ⟪ M • L • id ⟫ (` 1 · ` 0) ≡ L · M